koushikvikram/koushikvikram.github.io/Self Improvement/13-thoughts-on-achieving-outlier-success.md

 Acknowledge my weaknesses and figure out how to work around them, but don’t let them stop me from doing what I want to do.

-> ***"I can’t do X because I'm not good at Y" almost always reflects a lack of creativity.
+> ***"I can’t do X because I'm not good at Y" almost always reflects a lack of creativity***.
 The best way to make up for my weaknesses is to hire complementary team members instead of just hiring people who are good at the same things I am.

 A particularly valuable part of building a network is to get good at discovering undiscovered talent.